merge-api/merge-sdk-kotlin/README.md

 * NO logging, aside from some `println` in tests

 We target Java language level 8 and above.
-The API methods are written using Kotlin coroutines, but can be called with `CompletableFutures` see [https://stackoverflow.com/a/52887677](this example).
+The API methods are written using Kotlin coroutines, but can be called with `CompletableFutures` see [https://stackoverflow.com/a/52887677](this example), as well as the unit test [src/test/java/dev/merge/client/BasicJavaTest.java](here).
 There should also be some packages that can make it work in Java 7, although we do not officially support it.

 ## Usage